stevef1uk/sagaexecutor/README.md

 1. A kubernetes cluster is required
 2. Redis & Postgres must be installed on the cluster
-3. Tilt is is used to deply the components (see: https://tilt.dev)
+3. Tilt is is used to deply the components (see: https://tilt.dev).
+However, manual deploymenet is possible.

 I used a personal hosted k3s cluster running on RPi4s, with k3s depolyed, this seesm fairly solid but a Cloud SaaS version is expected to be used for real use cases of this software.